openMSL/sl-1-3-object-based-generic-perception-object-model/test/behavior/003_object_outside_fov/README.md

 ## Scenario

-The scenario contained in the given trace file consists of a vehicle placed on the x-axis (y = 0) in front of the ego vehicle in the sensor's field of view.
+The scenario contained in the generated trace file consists of a vehicle placed on the x-axis (y = 0) in front of the ego vehicle in the sensor's field of view.
 The x-coordinates of the objects in this scenario are:

 - ego: 0 m